 We didn’t learn though.
 Rather than evaluating and considering, the whole world then asked “How are rich people getting rich now?”
 The answer was real estate, and the public promptly lost its next round of life savings in the real estate market .
 (We now blame the banks for issuing sub-prime mortgages, but that market only existed because people wanted to borrow money in order to capitalize on real estate investments.)

 What’s the latest?
 Where is the public moving now?
 What’s the next bad investment?
 I have a part-time job where I review applications for extremely unbelievably advanced high school students to enter into a prestigious summer program.
 One of the application questions asks the applicant to describe his/her ambition.
 Almost every student proudly describes how he/she is going to start a tech company that will change the world.
 They each describe Steve Jobs, Bill Gates, and Elon Musk and talk about self-driving cars, alpha-go, artificial intelligence, and machine learning.
 And so here comes our next investment; people are going to create “startups.”
 (I put startups in quotes because they don’t say they’re going to invest a massive amount of time and energy into a risky venture with little probability of success, which would be a much more accurate description.)
 Engineering programs seem to have become the latest get rich quick scheme; students are enrolling in the programs for their economic potential rather than for a love of science and tinkering.
 And so, I foresee the next round of wasted investments.
 Few of these ventures will succeed, and people will exit their failures with little earned and little in savings.
 Sadly, if the past is an indication, they will not even leave these experiences with the wisdom to avoid the next blind following of rich people.
-I think that those who will benefit from these ventures are the extremely rich who can spread their wealth across many startups, so that when one of them takes off, their average return on investment will be relatively high.
+I think that those who will benefit from these ventures are the extremely rich who can spread their wealth across many startups; and when a few of them take off, their average return on investment will be relatively high.